 If you're like me, you first learned solfege from Julie Andrews in The Sound of Music.
-This film classic is still beloved today — it's a favorite among my elementary piano students!
+This 1965 classic is still beloved today—it's a favorite among my elementary piano students!

 Fun Fact: solfege syllables are based on an old Latin hymn where the syllables do, re, mi, etc. fall on their corresponding pitch.

-Movable do (created by Sarah Ann Glover) situates melodies in a tonal context, focuses on the relationship between notes, and helps develop a more comprehensive understanding of music.
-It should be noted that when using the movable do system, more complex music may require prior analysis, especially for key areas are ambiguous.
+Movable do situates melodies in a tonal context, focuses on the relationship between notes.
+It helps singers develop a more comprehensive understanding of music.
+It should be noted that when using the movable do system, more complex music may require prior analysis, especially for key areas that are ambiguous.

-Used in many Romance, Slavic, Spanish, and French-speaking countries, fixed do is the equivalent of singing note names.
-Musicians may find it easier to sight-read using fixed do, as no prior analysis is needed, but this system lacks context and a more comprehensive understanding. (source)
+Fixed do is the equivalent of singing note names.
+Used in many Romance, Slavic, Spanish, and French-speaking countries, musicians may find it easier to sight-read using fixed do, as no prior analysis is needed.
+However, this system lacks context and a more comprehensive understanding. (source)

 Solfege is often associated with the Kodály Method, based on the work of Zoltán Kodály in Hungary during the mid-20th century.
 Kodály advocated for "sound before sight" and introducing new concepts through listening, singing, and movement.